mohammedsaid21/mohammedsaid21/README.md

 <h2 align="center">Hello World, I'm Mohammed 👋</h2>
 <img align="right" width="380px" src="image/giphy.webp">
-<h4>I love turning beautiful designs into usable websites that are responsive to various devices .I always strive for perfection to make my projects unique and innovative,And I do this by learning and keeping up with new tools by reading articles and following MDN.
+<h4>I love turning beautiful designs into usable websites that are responsive to various devices.<br>
+I always strive for perfection to make my projects unique and innovative,<br>
+ And I do this by learning and keeping up with new tools by reading articles and following MDN.
 </h4>

 <h3>Languages and Tools:</h3>